Grant Applicant FAQs

 For visual arts-based artistic work samples, can an uploaded file reflect more than one specific artwork?

-Photo files that are submitted must not exceed 1 image per file.
-It is the responsibility of the applicant to submit files that are no more than 1 image.
-If a document is uploaded containing more than one image, additional images will not be considered by panelists.
-Links embedded in submitted photo files will not be reviewed.
+Photo files that are submitted must not exceed 5 images per pdf or word document file.
+It is the responsibility of the applicant to submit files that contain no more than 5 images.
+If a document is uploaded containing more than 5 images, additional images will not be assessed by panelists.
+If uploading .jpg or .png files, you will need to upload as 1 file/image, which will count toward the 5 maximum support material limit.

 How long should audio-based artistic work samples be?